 1. Customize your countdown timer according to your branding

 Nothing is worse than a widget that stands out like a sore thumb on a website.
 You want people to zero in on the countdown but you still need to make sure that the widget’s color and general look and feel is consistent with your web design.
+Visual appeal is almost always a top priority in any website.
+Many site visitors can be thrown off by any unappealing element and will leave your page in a heartbeat.
 Do take the time to customize the widget so it doesn’t look like a haphazardly added component on your site.

 2. Check start and expiration dates before implementation

-3. Add a clear CTA with the countdown timer
+3. Add a clear Call-to-Action with the countdown timer

 4. Use timers sparingly

-Countdown timers for website can be a great marketing tool for creating a sense of urgency for a product, event or promotion.
-However, if you use it way too frequently, you run the risk of sounding too gimmicky and people will simply start ignoring your timers and your promotion in general.
-Leverage on the power of timers to hype up key events or product launches.
+A custom countdown timer for a website can be a great marketing tool for creating a sense of urgency for a product, event or promotion.
+However, if you use it way too frequently, you run the risk of sounding too gimmicky and people will simply start ignoring your clock countdown and your promotion or event in general.
+Leverage on the power of the countdown market to hype up key events or product launches.

 5. Placement is key

 Finally, emphasize urgency by making sure your countdown timer widget is located front and center of your website.
 It has to be the first thing that users see when they land on your site followed by the associated Call-To-Action.

 A countdown timer can help your site tremendously but only when used correctly.
 It can drive conversions and interest on all that you have to offer on your website, but when abused, it can drive away your customers through anxiety and annoyance over poor placements and design choices.
 Use this article as a jumping off point on making your own countdown timer and don’t hesitate to reach out to us here on Strikingly at firstname.lastname@example.org for all your site support needs.